 Try reducing the amount of time you’re spending as a family in front of a screen.
 Make meal times a device-free zone or have a set time at the weekend where you get out of the house, even for an hour.

 There are always sponsored runs or walks happening across the UK with various options to suit the whole family.

 The Bournemouth Bay Run for example has a 1k children’s fun run or Cancer Research host Pretty Mudder Kids throughout the UK – pair raising money with doing something outdoors and help boost your health and wellbeing as a result.

 Geocaching is a modern take on the traditional treasure hunt.
-A fun challenge for both adults and children of all ages, geocaching is a great way to not only encourage your kids to get out and get some fresh air but also provides exercise, mental stimulation, enhances team building skills and helps them to learn about geology and ecology10.
-Geocachers use a GPS device or a GPS-enabled mobile device to hide and seek containers known as ‘geocaches’.
-Visit www.geocaching.com/play to find out how your family can get involved in geocaching.
+A fun challenge for both adults and children of all ages, it encourages kids to get out and get some fresh air but also provides exercise, mental stimulation, enhances team building skills and helps them to learn about the area around them.

 Using a GPS-enabled device the idea is to seek containers known as ‘geocaches’ that are hidden all over the UK.
 According to the National Trust, “most caches have a log book for you to leave a message in and the satisfaction of finding the box is a reward in itself.
 But often you will also find a strange array of trinkets that people have left to swap.”